KSGF (AM): Later years

-The new owners applied to the FCC for new callsigns and the station was assigned KTTF on April 18, 2001.
-The station was assigned the current KSGF callsigns by the FCC on June 14, 2002.
+Journal applied to the FCC for new call signs and the station was assigned KTTF on April 18, 2001.
+The call sign was chagned again, to KSGF, on June 14, 2002.

 Journal Communications and the E. W. Scripps Company announced on July 30, 2014, that the two companies would merge to create a new broadcast company under the E.W.
 Scripps Company name that owned the two companies' broadcast properties, including KSGF.
 The transaction was completed in 2015, pending shareholder and regulatory approvals.
 Scripps exited radio in 2018; the Springfield stations went to SummitMedia in a four-market, $47 million deal completed on November 1.

+KSGF went off the air in April 2025 after its towers were damaged in a storm.
+The FCC cancelled the station's license on September 10, 2026, after SummitMedia acknowledged in a status inquiry that KSGF would not be resuming operations.
+The closure of KSGF AM left its conservative talk format exclusive to its former FM simulcast, KSGF-FM 104.1.